-When and Where to Dump Your Junk (including old TVs)
+When & Where You Can Dump Your Junk (including old TVs)

-You know you aren’t supposed to put things like batteries, unused medications or old cell phones in the trash.
+You know you aren’t supposed to put things such as batteries, unused medications or old cell phones in the trash.
 That means you’re doomed to let them pile up in your garage for all eternity, right?

 Not necessarily –– the Pennsylvania Resources Council is ready to help.
 The PRC is hosting a series of collection events for unwanted household materials that are difficult to recycle.
-Beginning May 5 at the North Park swimming pool parking lot, you can drop off paint, household chemicals, pesticides and other items for a $3 per gallon fee.
+Beginning May 4 at the North Park swimming pool parking lot, you can drop off paint, household chemicals, pesticides and other items for a fee of $3 per gallon.

 The full household chemical collection schedule includes:

-- May 19 (Concurrent Technologies Corporation ETF Facility, Johnstown, Cambria County)
+- May 18: Concurrent Technologies Corporation ETF Facility, 128 Industrial Park Road, Johnstown

-- May 12 (Galleria at Pittsburgh Mills, Frazer Township, Allegheny County)
+- May 11: Galleria at Pittsburgh Mills, Tarentum

-- June 30 (Quaker Valley High School, Leetsdale, Allegheny County)
+- June 29: Quaker Valley High School, Leetsdale